 The Benefits of Getting A Puppy

-- Puppies promote schedule and activity.
+- Puppies promote an active schedule.

 - Puppies can bring families closer together.

 Adding a puppy to your home brings so much joy and can strengthen the bond between you and the other members of your household.
-Caring for a new puppy allows you to work together as a team and spend more time as family.
+Caring for a new puppy allows you to work together as a team and spend more time as a family.

 - Puppies provide love and companionship.

 Best of all, puppies are a source of love and devotion!
 Having a dog, especially a puppy who will grow up before your eyes, will enhance your life with loyalty, laughter, and endless fun.

 How to Get a Puppy for Christmas

 So you’ve weighed the perks and responsibilities and you’re all in– how exciting!
 Here’s how to prepare for this extra-special gift.